How to compare superannuation fees

-Compare super funds
+Compare super fund fees below

-*Past performance data is for the period ending June 2018.
+*Past performance data is for the period ending December 2018.

 Different types of super fees that you may have to pay

 There are a number of different superannuation fees that you may be charged, although not all fees will apply to all funds.
 Some of the fees that your fund charges might not be charged by other funds and vice versa.

 - The establishment fee.
 Some funds charge an initial fee for setting up your superannuation fund.